goingviral-incrediblethings/goingviral-incrediblethings.github.io/README.md

 # goingviral-incrediblethings.github.io

-A collaboratively authored, crossplatform poetry archive
+A collaboratively authored archive of copyright-free responses to the coronavirus pandemic.